 Published March 19th, 2024

-Are You Shopping for Batting Materials for the upcoming Baseball Season?
+Are You Shopping for Batting Cage Materials for the upcoming Baseball Season?

 SportsFacility.com specializes in the turf, nets, hardware and field equipment for DIYers across the country.
-We don’t supply the frames as the shipping cost would be exorbitant, we can however, explain the most common methods and materials to build batting cage frames.
+We don’t supply the frames as the shipping cost would be exorbitant, but we do however, explain the most common methods and materials to build batting cage frames.

 Most Towns have local pipe supply stores where 3 or 4 inch diameter poles can be purchased in 20′ sticks.
 These stores can typically cut the poles to your desired length.
 For example, if you need a 12′ high batting cage, you may want to them to cut the pole to 16′ feet.
 This gives you 2 or 3 feet to bury in the ground, leaving 12′ high poles sticking out of the ground, leaving enough room run your cables, clip the net and have a bit of extra net on on the ground.
 Tip: Dig your holes first, to make sure you can go that far down.
 Often times, you’ll hit rock and may need to move over, or get short poles.